AndrewLJackson/ISOECOL-2018-workshop/README.md

 ## Timetable

-10:00 - 11:30 Introduction to Bayes Theorem and Bayesian Inference 11:30 - 12:30 Building our first Bayesian regression models
+- 10:00 - 11:30 Introduction to Bayes Theorem and Bayesian Inference
+- 11:30 - 12:30 Fitting our first Bayesian models
-12:30 - 14:00 Lunch
+- 12:30 - 14:00 Lunch
-14:00 - 15:00 Building more complicated regression models
+- 14:00 - 15:00 Building more complicated regression models
-15:00 - 16:00 Reporting output from Bayesian models
+- 15:00 - 16:00 Reporting output from Bayesian models